 I’ve seen my average count of paper books to have come down to less than 5 per year.
 I still have a Goodreads profile but yeah it’s not as active as it used to be.
 I use Moon+ Reader to read my books, in epub format.

-My main digital reading happens via Feedly where I follow too many blogs, that to be honest are getting harder and harder to keep up with.
+My main digital reading happens via Feedly where I follow too many blogs, that, to be honest, are getting harder and harder to keep up with.
 For those blogs which publish too frequently, I prefer newsletters instead of updates per post.
-For blogs which are not related to general news updates, I follow them within Gmail, and have shifted all others to Stoop, a nifty app in the market that creates a new mail ID for you, solely to create an newsletter specific inbox.
-Funny coincidence is that I got to know about the app while reading one of the blogs on Feedly!
+And due to decreasing popularity of RSS feeds, a lot of new blogs are only opting of ‘follow via email’ route.
 Since there is already a problem of plenty, so I subscribe to a limited set of newsletters, and weekly editions wherever possible.

 Lastly, there is a new class of content that’s taken the world by storm, Podcasts!
 No one knew internet radio would be cool again.
 Every news channel and blog wants to have a podcast now, but not everything is meant for this medium.
-Much like how i split my videos, I’m following the news podcasts in Google Podcasts app.
-I’ve started adding a few other related categories as well here, essentially all shows which are about general catchup over what’s happening in world.
-For more serious podcasts which talk about more specific topics, I follow them in Pocketcasts.
+Much like how I split my videos, I’m following podcasts in Pocketcasts.
 I also started listening to more longer audiobooks on Audible, but honestly, with too much content to catchup on, I couldn’t deal with the slow paced audiobooks, so I am no longer active on this medium, but it works for some people.

 As you can probably tell, I am a hoarder of information, so if you come across any new blog, podcast or youtube channel, please feel free to share with me!